leeway64/scarab-final-project-implementation/README.md

 ### Project Checkin

 Curently a majority of the work is being done at the moment within the UOP_QUEUE_STAGE.CC file within the Scarab source code, we are currently mapping things out still so we have written comments with what needs to go where just to have a frame work to begin with.
-We have also made a another repo with our circular queue implementation, please check out [PIN](https://github.com/leeway64/scarab-final-project-implementation)
+We have also made a another repo with our circular queue implementation, please check out our [GitHub](https://github.com/leeway64/CSE-220-final-project-proof-of-concept) to see the proof of concept.